dazuma/toys/toys-core/README.md

     toys install

 Once the gem has successfully installed, you can run the executable, which Rubygems should have added to your path.
+(Note: if you are using a ruby installation manager, you may need to "rehash" or "reshim" to gain access to the executable.)

     toys-core-simple-example --whom=Toys